Some posts contain compensated links. Please read this disclaimer for more info.

 They move around like squirrels, but they attack your food like mice.
 My cookies and oatmeal had been their dinner…

-“You have to hang your food in a tree or somewhere else, doesn’t matter.
+“You have to hang your food in a tree or somewhere else; it doesn’t matter.
 As long as it’s hanging, dormice won’t touch it.”
 I have no idea why, but it works.

 Polhanje – On the Hunt

-Years ago the dormouse hunt had been necessary in order to survive the long, cold winters in Loška Dolina.
-These days there is much more food available, people aren’t merely depending on what their land has to offer.
+Years ago, the dormouse hunt had been necessary to survive the long, cold winters in Loška Dolina.
+These days there is much more food available; people don’t merely depend on what their land has to offer.
 Nevertheless, the tradition of the dormouse hunt is kept alive and passed on to the younger generation.

 But how do you catch them?

 I wondered.
 Even if they’re a bit slower, they’re excellent at hiding themselves.
 You do hear them, but it’s hard to get a glimpse, let alone catch them.
 “Wait and see.” my host told me while refilling my glass in the meantime.
 Hunting and drinking go together, that’s for sure.
 It turned out waiting, and watching was exactly how hunting works.

 Earlier that evening, the property owner placed several traps on his land.
 Some on the ground, but most of them were hidden high up in the trees.
 Every 30 minutes, we walked in a small group through the forest to check those traps.
 We followed the footsteps of the dormouse.